Culture-to-Culture Image Translation and User Evaluation: Materials and Methods

 \begin{itemize} \item \textit{Choice of an environment image}.
 The image of an environment belonging to a domain $S$ or $T$ is provided. \item \textit{Object segmentation}.
 The image of the environment is preprocessed using \textit{Faster-RCNN-inception-V2} to extract all objects that are a candidate for culturization. \item \textit{Object culturization}.
 CycleGAN generator is used to map each extracted object from the domain $S$ to $T$ or $T$ to $S$. \item \textit{Environment patching}.
 The original image is patched with the culturized objects.
 Currently, this step is not automated but manually performed with a tool. \end{itemize}

-The images produced are finally used for a more rewarding human-robot interaction: see, for example, Pepper showing cleaning instructions in Figure \ref{fig:pepper}.
-However, culturally competent real-time interaction was not the focus of the experiments performed in this work.
-Due to the novelty of the culturization concept, we decided explore our research question through an online questionnaire to measure the impact of image culturization on people, which allows for the involvement of a greater number of recruited participants.
+The images produced can finally be used for culturally-competent real-time interaction: as an example, think about the personal assistant Tetsuwan Atomu presented in the short Yukiko story that opened the article.
+However, culturally competent real-time interaction is not the focus of the experiments performed in this work.
+Due to the novelty of the culturization concept, we decided to explore our research question through an online questionnaire to measure the impact of image culturization on people, which allows for the involvement of a greater number of recruited participants.